JorgenDIF/trackquest/README.md

 - Quick Start : As a first-time user, the game provides clear instructions on how to play, ensuring an immediate and intuitive understanding.
 - Warm Welcome :Users are welcomed with excitement, creating a positive and inviting atmosphere from the start.
 - Inclusive Atmosphere : Whether familiar with "På Spåret" or not, the game ensures all users feel welcome and can easily engage with the experience.
+- Any error messages should guide users in a direction that is easily understandable for resolving issues.

 <a id="returning-user">